garyliu0313/Mobile_Price_Range_Project/README.md

 # Mobile_Price_Range_Project
-Run Main.py in web_app to get a website with local_host
+Run Main.py in to get a website with local_host